Moving to Philly? Here Are the Best Things to Do in Philadelphia

 Did you know that as many as 45 million tourists visited the City of Brotherly Love last year?
 They all came for a reason – Pennsylvania’s biggest city has a lot to offer.
 Among many interesting things to do in Philadelphia, there’s something for everyone’s taste and interest.

-From stunning architecture, rich culture, and remarkable museums to charming parks and cozy restaurants and bars – it has it all.
+From stunning architecture, rich culture, and remarkable museums to charming parks and cozy restaurants and bars – thig big city has it all.
 Your only task is to plan your tour carefully so that you don’t miss any major sites, at least for a start.
-Now that you’re moving to Philadelphia, Pennsylvania, you’ll have plenty of time to explore every corner of this fantastic metropolis and get to know it better.
+Now that you’ve figured your reasons to move, picked the best time of the year to move and you’re moving to Philadelphia, Pennsylvania, you’ll have plenty of time to explore every corner of this fantastic metropolis and get to know it better.
 Just like many before you, we assume that you’ll gradually grow to love it more and more as time goes by, and you begin to feel like a local.

 But right now, you just want to know where to start.
 Which places should you go to first?
 Where to go when you need a moment to recharge your batteries?
 Where to meet new friends if you’re moving alone to another state?
-How to avoid relocation depression?
+How to avoid relocation depression in case you didn’t manage to find a job before moving to another state?
 Where to go to learn more about Philly’s rich culture?
 Where to take your kids?
 There are so many questions you’re beginning to feel somewhat overwhelmed already.
-But we are here to help you narrow down your choices.
+But we are here to help you narrow down your choices and provide you with first-hand moving tips to avoid making common moving mistakes.
 Let’s take a look at some of the most famous destinations that should be on your list when you start planning your tour around town.

 Your Summer Holiday Is a Perfect Time to Relax at the Oval

-When summer comes, one of the places where you can enjoy the weather is the Oval.
+When summer comes, one of the places where you can enjoy the weather and alleviate all that moving stress is the Oval.
 This eight-acre outdoor public space is devoted to summertime fun with a variety of activities that you can enjoy with your friends and family.
 During summer, the Oval turns into a vibrant destination popular among visitors and locals equally.

 Every season, the Oval brings new interactive activities and fun games to take part in, something interesting for people of all ages.
 If you’re not up for games, you can enjoy public art, go to outdoor movie nights, or attend fitness classes.
 And when you get hungry, there are plenty of food trucks where you can go for a snack or a tasty meal.
 Those might not be the best restaurants in Philadelphia, but you can still find excellent culinary delicacies.
 Plus, you don’t have to worry about bringing the food yourself.
 In addition to this, there is also an outdoor beer garden where you can get a refreshment.
 Enjoy a cold brew after a day full of fun activities and enjoy the sunset.